 - BAE Systems North America, Inc. v.
 Lockheed Martin Corp.: He represented BAE Systems in a purchase price adjustment dispute in the Court of Chancery of Delaware.

-Mr. Ryan also maintains an active pro bono practice.
-In a wrongful conviction case on behalf of a client who spent 14 years in prison for second‑degree murder, he helped to win an Article 440 petition in New York Supreme Court to vacate the conviction.
+Mr. Ryan maintains an active pro bono practice and is a member of the board of directors of Volunteers of Legal Service.
+In 2011, Mr. Ryan received a Pro Bono Publico Award from the Legal Aid Society for helping to win an Article 440 petition in New York Supreme Court to vacate the wrongful conviction of a client who spent 14 years in prison for second‑degree murder.
 The decision was affirmed on appeal, and the charges against his client were dropped.
-In 2011, Mr. Ryan received a Pro Bono Publico Award from the Legal Aid Society for his work on this case.
-In 2007, 2009 and 2010, he also received Pro Bono Publico Awards for his work, together with Legal Aid and the Urban Justice Center, leading a class action against New York State and City agencies seeking pre‑release planning and transitional services for parolees with serious mental illness.
+In 2007, 2009, 2010 and 2012, he also received Pro Bono Publico Awards for his work, together with Legal Aid and the Urban Justice Center, leading a class action against New York State and City agencies seeking pre‑release planning and transitional services for parolees with serious mental illness.
 Mr. Ryan also obtained a writ of mandamus from the Second Circuit in a Section 1983 case on behalf of a prison inmate, in a decision establishing the legal standard for implied waiver of the psychotherapist‑patient privilege.
-Mr. Ryan has published law review articles on civil procedure and patent law.
+He has published law review articles on civil procedure and patent law.